callumhay/vizdoom_ppo_rnd/README.md

 During training the model will automatically save at global step intervals, determined by the command line argument `--save-timesteps`.
 When saving takes place, a model checkpoint file will be generated in a unique run directory under `runs/<gym_env_id>/<unique_run_dir>`.
 This directory will be created at the start of training and all tensorboard stats data will also be placed and updated in this same directory over the course of training.

 To load a saved model for further training you can use the command line argument `--model <path_to_my_saved_model>`.

+### Visualizing Agents

+By default the first agent will be displayed in a window for your viewing pleasure.
+This is currently hardcoded in [doom_ppo_rnd.py](doom_ppo_rnd.py) by passing the bool `window_visible` argument to the env at initialization.
+Feel free to change this, just remember that each visible window will require more video memory that could be used for training :P

 ## Implementation Details